 Supporting mothers to break the cycle of repeat care proceedings

 The problem of recurrent care proceedings has come to national attention and there are now various initiatives to tackle it.
 We are monitoring and learning from these projects.
-Professor Karen Broadhurst and colleagues have carried out extensive reseach around how quickly mothers who have had a child removed from their care are again involved in court proceedings with a subsequent child.
+Professor Karen Broadhurst and colleagues have carried out extensive research around how quickly mothers who have had a child removed from their care are again involved in court proceedings with a subsequent child.
 Our own work also demonstrates that many families we work with each year have had previous children removed before they are referred to us with their current child.
 In 2016 - 7 we worked with 58 families residentially.
 21 families had had 49 children removed from their care prior to coming to St Michael’s and of those seven families returned to the community with their current child.

 During the three-year pilot, we will develop a service that meets these women’s needs through one to one support and the opportunity for group support.
 The work will be person centred and address the needs of the women as identified by them.
 Issues that we anticipate will be common to all are: dealing with grief and perhaps needing therapeutic support, accommodation, benefits, contact with the child, exploring what needs to change in order to become a parent at some point in the future, isolation, regression to previous behaviours.